cozy-labs/cozy-dev-docs/source/index.md

 ### Tools

 Cozy also became our **daily working environment**, and we want it to be as comfortable as possible.
-It means that we require it flexible, extensible and usable.
+It means that we require it to be flexible, extensible and usable.
 We use **Node.js** and **CouchDB** as our main technologies.

 ![Node JS](images/nodejs.jpg)

 **Node.js** is a great and modern engine with a huge community of module creators.
-It has elvoved along with the GitHub's Open-Source popularization and is now wide-spread in the Web industry.
+It has evolved along with the GitHub's Open-Source popularization and is now wide-spread in the Web industry.
 Aside from being heavily maintained, it remains fun to extend and play with.

 ![CouchDB](images/couch.jpg)

 **CouchDB** is surely less-known, but definitely reliable.
 As a proper Erlang program, it has proven its strength and stability.
-A consistent, well-documented API, plus wonderful replication capabilities: the recipe of what we love on a database engine.
+A consistent, well-documented API, plus wonderful replication capabilities: the recipe of what we love of a database engine.